justinbosscher/gso-beach-survey/README.md

 The purpose of the project is to create a timeseries of cumulative beach volume from beach survey data.

+The survey data are of depths at points along a particular slice of a particular beach over time.
+The areas under each curve at a given time are calculated using the area of a trapezoid.
+The result is a timeseries of volumetric data which reflect the changes in beaches over time.

 ## Methods
 * Data Extraction
 * Data Transformation